Once you have imported a dataset, with a point (location) column, you can use the visualization tool to create point

 Once you do this, you'll open up the visualization editor.
 To create a Map, click on the globe icon to start the map creation process!

 Once you have selected the globe icon, some details will immediately generate.
-To the left of the page, there are four menu buttons that will let you customize your map: Data, Basemap, Presentation, and Legends & Flyouts.
+To the left of the page, there are two menu buttons that can be used to customize your map visualization: Map Layers and Map Settings.

 The main component of your map can be found under Geo Column.
 When selecting the globe icon, this field will pre-populate with the location column.
 If your dataset has more than one location column, you can select an alternative from the list of columns below the dimension field.
 By default, the map will start as a point map, but it can be changed to either a heat or region map in the Point Aggregation section.